BrandonW24/BrandonW24.github.io/index.md

  <img src="{{ site.baseurl }}/assets/images/Me.jpg" alt="Brandon Withington | XR Software Engineer" class="header-image">

 Hi there!
 My name is Brandon Withington.
-I am an Extended Reality (XR) Software Engineer with over 4 years of experience developing immersive standalone game worlds and interactive experiences with the Unity engine.
-I am proficient in object-oriented programming languages including C# and Python, I have a deep passion for learning and innovation in game development and virtual reality.
+I am an Extended Reality (XR) Software Engineer with over 4 years of experience developing immersive, VR and PC compatible standalone game worlds and interactive experiences with the Unity engine.
+I am proficient in object-oriented programming languages including C# and Python.

+I have a deep passion for learning and innovation in game development and virtual reality.
 I am known for my self-motivation, enthusiasm, and dedication.
-I strive to craft compelling gameplay and unforgettable moments!
+I strive to craft compelling gameplay and unforgettable memories.

-Please check out my [YouTube](https://www.youtube.com/@_Brandev) channel to see how my projects evolve.
+Please check out my [YouTube](https://www.youtube.com/@_Brandev) channel to see how both my projects and I evolve!

 ---